akugal/hiero-consensus-node/platform-sdk/docs/proposals/queuestate-fcqueue-to-virtualmap/proposal.md

 ### Data serialization and deserialization

-`FCQueue` today stores all data items in memory.
-When the queue is written to a snapshot, all items are serialized as `SelfSerializable`.
-To store items in `VirtualMap`, key and value serializers are to be provided.
+`FCQueue` today stores all data valueItems in memory.
+When the queue is written to a snapshot, all valueItems are serialized as `SelfSerializable`.
+To store valueItems in `VirtualMap`, key and value serializers are to be provided.
 The key serializer will be trivial, as keys are longs.
 The value serializer will be implemented using the codec provided by `QueueNode`, similar to how key/value states work.